Introduction to IFC

 A Letter From the President

-As the representative of the five fraternity chapters that call Pepperdine University home and make up the Interfraternity Council, I would like to welcome you to our website.
+As the representative of the four fraternity chapters that call Pepperdine University home and make up the Interfraternity Council, I would like to welcome you to our website.

 Pepperdine University is a unique place in which students of all kinds can come together and grow intellectually and spiritually in the belief that these two aspects of life are inseparable.
-The Greek community at Pepperdine University is fairly young, but has enjoyed rapid success and growth thanks to the wonderful efforts of students and staff over the past 20 years.
-Currently one in four Pepperdine men are members of fraternities.
+The Greek community at Pepperdine University is fairly young, but has enjoyed rapid success and growth thanks to the wonderful efforts of students and staff for over 20 years.
+Currently one in five Pepperdine men is a member of a fraternity.
 Routinely our chapters and their members make up the heart and soul of Pepperdine student life.
 Greek members frequently lead in academics, athletics, and spiritual life that has helped define life for students on our hillside treasure in Malibu.

 We encourage all members and prospective members of the Pepperdine community to use our website and get to know what Greek life is about.
-If you have any questions that this website fails to answer please contact me, the other Inter-Fraternity Council members, Greek Life Advisors, or the fraternity chapter Presidents.
+If you have any questions that this website fails to answer please contact me, the other Interfraternity Council members, Greek Life Advisor, or the fraternity Chapter Presidents.

 Pepperdine Interfraternity Council